nrusanov/we-are-sn-testing-project/Test Cases/Admin/Test cases for Latest post page.md

    * 2. Click on "Sign in" link, which is located in the header menu;
    * 3. Log in with a valid credentials;
    * 4. Click on "Latest posts" link, which is located in the header menu;
-   * 5. Scroll down and find a post with the content "Public Post: False"
+   * 5. Choose one of the users private posts and click on "Explore this post" button;

-* **Expected result:** To be displayed private post with the content "Public Post: False".
+* **Expected result:** To be displayed all private posts of the selected user.